SergiSalido/SergiSalido/README.md

-### Hi, I'm Sergi
+### Hi, I'm Sergi 👋

-📊 I am working as a Senior BI Analyst at ClearPeaks (Consultant at Schneider Electric).
+📊 I'm working as a Senior BI Analyst at ClearPeaks (Consultant at Schneider Electric).
-⚡ I am passionate about Artificial Intelligence and Data Science.
+⚡ I'm passionate about Artificial Intelligence and Data Science.
-🎓 I am studying for a MSc in Artificial Intelligence and Computer Security.
+🎓 I'm studying for a MSc in Artificial Intelligence and Computer Security.
 👨‍💻 I hold a BSc in Computer Science and Engineering.

 [<img src="https://raw.githubusercontent.com/Raymo111/Raymo111/master/socials/linkedin.png" height="25em" align="center" alt="Follow me on LinkedIn" title="Follow me on LinkedIn"/>](https://www.linkedin.com/in/sergi-salido-cubero/?locale=en_US)